Acknowledgements

 Malcolm Beattie (Computer Services, University of Oxford, UK).

-Peter Rounce (Department of Computer Science, UCL, UK).
+Peter Rounce (formerly at Department of Computer Science, UCL, UK).

 Dom Layfield (formerly at MIT, Boston MA, USA)